Jaiden16/YouTubeCloneApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project was created for My Unit Assestment and used to assess my skills in react.\
+Some packages used in this project include:\
+* Axios
+* react-dom
+* react-routed-dom
+* react-youtube

+# Routes

+* /

 ### `npm start`